gnulnx/dynamol/README.md

 So, currently Dynamol isn't all that useable, and honestly the code base is a mess.  :(   Though work has once again resumed, though in a greatly reduced fasion.
 If you want to contribute by all means fork the project, make your changes, and submit a PR.

-next steps are to get Stick model rendering working.
+*Next steps are to get Stick model rendering working.
-The get surface and ribbon code working again.
+*The get surface and ribbon code working again.
-After that Energy minimization and Dynamics Code will be integrated After that perhaps the SEAL molecular dynamics alighment code...
+*After that Energy minimization and Dynamics Code will be integrated *After that perhaps the SEAL molecular dynamics alighment code...